blekmus/aws-stable-diffusion/README.md

 ### Extra Storage

 The g4dn.xlarge instance comes with an additional high-performance SSD volume mounted at `/mnt/ephemeral`, providing 125GB (115GB) of temporary storage.
 Please note that the contents of this volume will be wiped every time the EC2 instance is stopped or restarted.
 You can run the script below to make use of this temporary storage.
-This script needs to be run everytime the instance is started to keep using the ephemeral volume.
+This script needs to be run every time the instance is started to keep using the ephemeral volume.

 ``` bash
 #!/bin/bash